zsparal/api-documentation/README.md

 ## License

-The project is licensed under the MIT license.
+The documentation is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/?) license.